Mecklenburg-Vorpommern: Religion

 As of 2020, the majority (82.4%) of the citizens of Mecklenburg-Western Pomerania are not religious or adhere to other religions.
-14.2% are members of the Evangelical Church in Germany and 3.4% of the Catholic Church.
+14.2% are members of the Protestant Church in Germany and 3.4% of the Catholic Church.

 Following the Reformation, led in Germany by Martin Luther, as well as a period of Swedish rule, the traditional faith in Mecklenburg-Vorpommern is Protestantism, specifically Lutheranism.
 There are also a number of Catholics and people of other faiths.

 In May 2012 the Evangelical Lutheran Church of Mecklenburg merged with North Elbian Evangelical Lutheran Church and Pomeranian Evangelical Church into the new Evangelical Lutheran Church in Northern Germany.

 Some parishes of the state belong to Evangelical Church of Berlin and Brandenburg.

 There are also Jewish communities, in the state capital of Schwerin (including Wismar) and in the city of Rostock.
 Historically, there were also synagogues in smaller towns, of which some are still preserved (like Röbel, Krakow am See and Boizenburg).
 The state's Jewish organisation is part of the Central Council of Jews in Germany.